Kuroshire/pokedex_mobile_app/README.md

 ### 📜 Pokédex Browser
 - Retrieves a list of Pokémon names and IDs from a given Pokédex.
 - Displays scrollable cards for each Pokémon.
+- [NEW] You can change Pokédex by clicking on its name in the Header.

 ### 👀 Pokémon Detail Modal
 - Tap a card to see detailed info: